 What if you have extra and don’t want it to spoil and go to waste?
 Here are a few simple suggestions to use up your milk before it spoils:

 Get out a box of cook & serve pudding mix.
 This uses up 3 cups of milk and also heats it to boiling as an extra precaution.

 Make some hot chocolate in a pan with milk and cocoa, again heating the milk.

 Many people find that they fall asleep quicker if they drink warm milk before bedtime.

 Interesting facts about the shelf life of milk?

-Skim and non-fat milks tend to last a few days longer than regular milk because some bacteria will develop more slowly.
+Skim and non-fat milks tend to last a few days longer than regular because some bacteria will develop more slowly in them.

 Chemical preservatives are not permitted in any milk products.

 Some states do not regulate milk expiration at all.

 The National Dairy Council says properly refrigerated milk usually can be kept for a few days past its “sell by” date but also notes that some milk processors guarantee their products for longer periods.